To enrich our community through transformative arts and educational experiences.

 - Junior Patron Circle (JPC) special events

-SVMoA needs a new facility and the Liberty Theatre requires much needed renovations—we are actively exploring opportunities to renovate and build facilities to support our mission.
-We hope to provide an update in the near future with renewed plans for a state-of-the-art facility and theatre that will provide the venue for SVMoA programs and exhibitions.
+SVMoA needs a new facility—we are actively exploring opportunities to renovate and build facilities to support our mission.
+We hope to provide an update in the near future with renewed plans for a state-of-the-art facility that will provide the venue for SVMoA programs and exhibitions.
 These spaces will allow us to engage more people on a deeper level, create more immersive experiences, and ensure accessibility for everyone in our community.

 Stemming from questions dating back to 2001, in 2016, Sun Valley Center for the Arts leadership created a task force to address our brand and identity challenge.
 SVCA selected brand consultants Studio Lodato and Studio Riley and the award-winning strategic creative agency Red & Co. to develop our new identity.
 We set out to create a brand visual that was timeless, sophisticated, flexible, joyful and evoked a sense of place.